 More fabulous podcasts and articles

-Podcast Episode 7 Persistent and chronic pain is something that a large number of women live with from a variety of causes: migraines, fibromyalgia (Lady Gaga is a sufferer), cancer, arthritis, or, in my case,
+60 SHARES Share on Facebook Follow us Save Share Podcast Episode 7 Persistent and chronic pain is something that a large number of women live with from a variety of causes: migraines, fibromyalgia (Lady Gaga

-People think I’m busy, that I’ve always got a tonne of things on and I can’t sit still for five minutes, but I’m a complete novice compared to my friend, Stephanie.
-After moving to Australia
+60 SHARES Share on Facebook Follow us Save Share People think I’m busy, that I’ve always got a tonne of things on and I can’t sit still for five minutes, but I’m a complete novice

-I just found this article, and, to me, it’s spot on.
-I’ve had several conversations with friends who have younger children who’ve commented that the parents telling the children what to do is “old fashioned”
+60 SHARES Share on Facebook Follow us Save Share I just found this article, and, to me, it’s spot on.
+I’ve had several conversations with friends who have younger children who’ve commented that the parents

-😂💖 How To Have The Best Day EVER 💖😂 In this episode, I share what got me out of the dark hole that I was in a few years ago and the things that I
+60 SHARES Share on Facebook Follow us Save Share 😂💖 How To Have The Best Day EVER 💖😂 In this episode, I share what got me out of the dark hole that I was in

-In this inaugural episode of Menopause, Marriage and Motherhood, I talk about some of the ups and downs of life.
-I have to say, this was by far the most difficult and confronting episode to
+60 SHARES Share on Facebook Follow us Save Share In this inaugural episode of Menopause, Marriage and Motherhood, I talk about some of the ups and downs of life.
+I have to say, this was